Jesus Potter Harry Christ

 “Particularly absorbing and highly topical: namely, the idea that nothing substantially separates Jesus of Nazareth from Harry Potter except that most human beings believe in the historical reality of the former.
 Instead, both figures entertain astonishingly parallel personality traits that derive from universal myths.
 In many ways, the real heart (of the book) seems to be the analysis of early Christianity as being a mystery religion, and, interestingly, one designed to include the Jewish religion within the surrounding Greco-Roman cults.
 Importantly, the author locates St. Paul’s Letter to the Galatians as the site of “communicative decay that lead to the literalist misinterpretation of the Jesus myth.”
 As part of the continuing debate over the nature of Christ, not only among Christians but between them and today’s wave of atheist thinkers, Jesus Potter, Harry Christ is timely.
 Linking this analysis, moreover, to J. K. Rowling’s globally popular character further heightens its relevancy.”
 Jeff Crouse, Ph.D – Parmenides

 Jesus Potter Harry Christ (2011) is available at amazon.com and select retailers.
-To read the first four chapters free (in kindle or epub format) visit the book’s website, www.jesuspotterharrychrist.com
+To learn more you can also visit the book’s website, www.jesuspotterharrychrist.com

 Product Information